01 December 2020 by Helen Todd

 It never ceases to amaze me how fast the body temperature plummets once you stop for lunch, and how long it can take to warm up again afterwards.
 So keep breaks short, and it’s absolutely crucial to take a flask of something hot, this can literally be a lifesaver.
 When I stop, I first pile on all my spare clothing, wearing two or three hats and my extra layers before starting on the sandwiches.
 Elegant it ain’t!

-Finally, in the pack there are the usual first aid items, a spare map, compass, head-torch (and spare batteries) and a large plastic bag which I can use as a shelter.
+Finally, in the pack there are the usual first aid items, a spare map, compass, head-torch (and I take a spare head torch plus spare batteries) and a large plastic bag which I can use as a shelter.
 If I’m with a group, one of us will have a bothy bag for us to get inside on windy days for a very noisy lunch if there’s no natural shelter.
+Ski goggles are also really useful to have in strong wind and spindrift.

 This might sound like a lot of equipment and preparation, and it’s true that a whole season can go by without my using most of it, but the best accidents are those which are avoided.
 A bit of planning and experience can go a long way to making sure you have a winter walk to remember.
 And the best thing about walking in winter is coming off the hill and into the nearest warm café or bar – you’ve really earned it!